guardian/support-dotcom-components/src/server/signin-gate/logic.md

 is used, and Auxia is never consulted — no GetTreatments call and no LogTreatmentInteraction call, for consented and un-consented readers alike.

-The eligible content types are the Guardian metadata values: Network Front, Section, Tag (fronts), Audio, Crossword, Gallery, Interactive, LiveBlog, ImageContent (CAPI Picture pages) and Video.
+The eligible content types are the Guardian metadata values: Article, Network Front, Section, Tag (fronts), Audio, Crossword, Gallery, Interactive, LiveBlog, ImageContent (CAPI Picture pages) and Video.

 Excluded pages (legal/customer-service pages, The Filter, newsletter sign-up tags, tips, the secure-contact page, privacy, complaints-and-corrections and